Google Cloud Platform Security

 For both encryption key quality, ownership and convenience, Thales Data Protection on Demand (DPoD) provides a wide range of Cloud HSM and key management services through a simple online marketplace.

-SafeNet Trusted Access is a cloud-based service, ensuring a speedy deployment and easy maintenance - with no additional administrative overhead or changes to existing infrastructures.
-SafeNet Trusted Access secures access to Google Workspace by leveraging existing infrastructure investments and simplifies the process of implementing access controls to validate user identities.
-Through a simple, template-based, SAML 2.0 integration, SafeNet Trusted Access acts as the trusted identity provider for Google Workspace and other third-party cloud and web-based apps, providing IT administrators with the ability to easily deploy an access management solution across their entire environment.
+SafeNet Trusted Access (STA) is a cloud-based service that acts as the trusted identity provider (IDP) for Google Workspace and other third-party cloud and web-based apps.
+As an IDP, STA provides IT administrators with the ability to easily deploy an access management solution across their entire environment, including multiple clouds.

 Google recommends that Google Workspace customers adopt the industry-standard and increasingly well-known shared responsibility model by using an external Identity Provider (IDP) and key manager (EKM) to ensure that only authorized and authenticated individuals can access...